-The average values indicate that in the EBEA the development strategies dimension occurs more frequently than the organization strategies dimension.
-On the other hand, in the inventory of self-regulation learning processes the scores were similar, with the execution dimension scoring a little higher.
-The highest standard deviation was located in the EBEA preparation strategies.
+The average values indicate that in the EBEA the development strategies dimension occurs more frequently than the organization strategies dimension .
+For its part, in the inventory of selfregulation learning processes the scores were similar, with the execution dimension scoring a little higher .
+The highest standard deviation was located in the EBEA preparation strategies .